Not too long ago, the student loan world was a lot like the Wild West.

 Benefits You’ll Lose When Borrowing a Private Student Loan

-There are two groups of benefits you can lose with private student loan borrowing.
+There are some benefits you can lose with private student loan borrowing.

 It’s generally not a good idea for students to borrow via a private student loan instead of subsidized or unsubsidized federal loans because the interest rate generally won’t be much lower.